j-sieben/SCT/README.md

 If a request comes in, all item values the plugin is interested in were sent to the session state of APEX already.
 Therefore, it's easy for the database part to get access to the element values in SQL.
 These values are collected in a dedicated view and presented as columns for the view.

 All rule conditions entered were converted to the `where` clause of this view.
 Based on the item values, one or more conditions may apply.
-Now the first matching condition (based on a `SORT_SEQ` column for each rule) is retrieved and all defined actions that are connected to this rule.
+Now the first matching condition (based on a `SORT_SEQ` column for each rule) is retrieved along with all defined actions connected to this rule.

 Should PL/SQL actions be defined for the matching rule, they are executed and the result is persisted at the session state.
-This sets the session state into a central communication position, allowing for simple API access and maintaining security and session awareness.
+This puts the session state into a central communication position, allowing for simple API access and maintaining security and session awareness.
 After all PL/SQL code has been executed, a JavaScript script is put together based on the JavaScript portions of the matching rule actions.
-This script is sent back as the resonse to the calling plugin.
+This script is sent back to the calling plugin.

 As an example of the SQL created, review the following code snippet that was created for the scenario in our example (code is for database version 12c, 11g is supported as well):